 Pancakes from IHOP recipe… yum!
 Close your eyes before taking a bite and you’ll swear this recipe came out of the IHOP kitchen!
 If you love the flavor and texture of pancakes from IHOP, you are not alone.
 IHOP, as I’m sure everyone knows, stands for International House of Pancakes.
-They serve other things too of course, but their pancakes are always one of the most popular choices.
+This original pancake house serves other things too of course, but their pancakes are always one of the most popular choices.

 These delicious, fluffy treats make a wonderful breakfast, teamed with maple syrup or another type of syrup if you are kind of hungry, or eggs, bacon and the whole enchilada if you have a raging appetite!
 I wanted to make copycat IHOP pancakes so I could prepare them at home.

 Perhaps you are in the mood for this authentic IHOP pancakes recipe but you don’t really want to get in the car and drive, in which case try the following recipe because the texture and flavor will be just like the IHOP pancakes you know and love.